About

 "You unbelieving and perverse generation, how long shall I be with you?
 How long shall I put up with you? " (Matthew 17:15-17)

-Therefore, He did not reprove them because of their sin, but He rebuked them because of their faithlessness.
-So let us beware lest we become a waverer ourselves, for the things which happened before-hand provide examples for us to whom the end of the age has come.
+So He did not reprove them because of their sin, but He rebuked them because of their faithlessness.
+So let us beware lest we become a waverer ourselves, for the things which happened before-hand provide examples to us to whom the end of the age has come.
 For the root of all disobedience and sin is unbelief.

-So let us not be unbelieving and disobedient as these previous generations were, but instead, let us follow the men who were given to us as examples, who are men of faith.
-And all of them who disbelieved in the wilderness, their bodies laid scattered as a testimony to us today; and not one, besides two, Caleb and Joshua, entered into the Promised Land of that generation.
+So let us not be unbelieving and disobedient as these previous generations were; but instead, let us follow the men who were obedient, who were given to us as examples, who are men of faith.
+For all of them who disbelieved in the wilderness, their bodies laid scattered as a testimony to us today; and not one, besides two, Caleb and Joshua, entered into the Promised Land of that generation.
 And after Christ's ministry, having multitudes of followers while He was alive, only 120 were obedient and waited in Jerusalem for the power from on High.
 Let us not think to ourselves, "Oh, if only I lived in that day, I wouldn't be like them!"
 Again it says,

 " If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead. " (Luke 16:31)

-But let us on the other hand, fear, lest we ourselves may be found with an unbelieving and wicked heart as they had and perished.
+But let us, on the other hand, fear, lest we ourselves may be found with an unbelieving and wicked heart as they had and perished.
 For although having eyes, they did not see, and ears, they did not hear.
 Generations come and generations go, but all of them repeat themselves, for there is nothing new under the sun.
 The same as it was back then, it is today.
 Albeit we will all leave this place, we all will come back by the resurrection of the dead for everlasting judgment, to receive the recompense of our deeds which are done in the body; and God has elected Christ to sit on His judgment seat to judge the world in righteousness.
-As it says, “BEHOLD, HE IS COMING WITH THE CLOUDS, and every eye will see Him, even those who pierced Him; and all the tribes of the earth will mourn over Him.
-So it is to be.
-Amen.”
+As it says, “BEHOLD, HE IS COMING WITH THE CLOUDS, and every eye will see Him, even those who pierced Him; and all the tribes of the earth will mourn over Him.”
 (Revelation 1:7) So therefore, although we do not see Him now, in the time to come we will be made to see Him.
-So knowing the terror of the Lord, we try to convince others, for the fear of the LORD is the beginning of wisdom; although we do not see Him now, all eyes of all flesh will behold Him.
-The eyes of the ungodly will seek death by rocks rather than to look upon the Son of God in the clouds; as they will say, "Fall on us and hide us from the presence of Him who sits on the throne, and from the wrath of the Lamb; for the great day of their wrath has come, and who is able to stand?”
-(Revelation 6:16-17) So now while His face shines down upon us, let us throw off every hindrance and weight of sin which slows our race of faith.
+So knowing the terror of the Lord, we convince others, for the fear of the LORD is the beginning of wisdom; although we do not see Him now, all eyes of all flesh will behold Him.
+The eyes of the ungodly will seek death by rocks rather than to look upon the Son of God in the clouds; as they will say to the rocks, "Fall on us and hide us from the presence of Him who sits on the throne, and from the wrath of the Lamb; for the great day of their wrath has come, and who is able to stand?”
+(Revelation 6:16-17) So now, while His face shines down upon us for good, let us throw off every hindrance and weight of sin which slows our race of faith.

-Let us see with the conviction and assurance which comes from faith in Christ Jesus: He died, He was buried, and He was raised, and now lives, seated at the right hand of the Father in heaven.
-Yet someone may say, "Good for Him.
-What does that have to do with me?"
-It was for your sins that He died, granting the forgiveness of sins and the deliverence from death; and the deliverence from slavery of sin through His broken body, to be grafted into Himself by faith; that you may be declared righteous, not by a law of works, but by a law of faith, through the knowledge of the goodness of God towards you in Christ Jesus, through His loving-compassion and mercy, through His beloved Son; He has reconciled you to God by taking upon Himself the wrath due us, so we would serve God in the newness of the Spirit and life, not in the oldness of the letter of the law of death - for the law condemns, but the Spirit gives life.
-No longer should it be said, "How does the Lord love me?"
+For today is the day of salvation; right now is the time of God's favor.
+Let us stand in the favor of God through the conviction and assurance which comes from faith in Christ Jesus: He died, He was buried, and He was raised, and now lives, seated at the right hand of the Father in heaven.
+It was for our sins that He died, granting the forgiveness of sins and the deliverence from death; and the deliverence from slavery of sin through His broken body, to be grafted into Himself by faith; that you may be declared righteous, not by a law of works, but by a law of faith, through the knowledge of the goodness of God towards you in Christ Jesus, through His loving-compassion and mercy, through His beloved Son; He has reconciled you to God by taking upon Himself the wrath due us, so we would serve God in newness of life, not in the oldness of the letter of the law of death - for the law condemns, but the Spirit gives life.
+No longer should it be said, "Does the Lord love me?"
 For He has proven His love toward us in that,

 " While we were still helpless, at the right time Christ died for the ungodly. " (Romans 5:6)